DanRuta/jsNet/README.md

 ```

 ###### Validation
 You can specify an array of data to use as validation.
 This must have the same structure as the training/test data.
-The validation config contains two parts: data, and interval.
+The validation config contains three parts: data, interval, and early stopping (see below).
 The data is where the data is provided.
 The interval is an integer, representing how many training iterations pass between validations of the entire validation set.
 By default, this is set to 1 epoch, aka the length of the given training data set.
 ```javascript
 // Validate every 5 training iterations
 net.train(training, {validation: {